 Staying safe on social media

 Most people use social media to stay connected with friends and have fun.
 However, there are people who don't play by the same rules, and use it as a platform to offend people or cause them harm.

 Don't let these users ruin your experience, but make sure that you do what you can to stay safe.

 Set your profiles to private

-Even with strong privacy settings in place, it is important that you come to terms with the fact that what you post online is never really private and can be shared.
+Even with strong privacy settings in place, it is important that you remember that what you post online is never really private and can be shared.
+Posts also stay around on the internet long into the future.
 It is therefore important that you always think before you post.

 Recognise the fakes

 Spring clean your contacts

 Once you make a friend online, it doesn't have to be permanent.
 Regularly review and clean up your contacts - particularly anyone who spreads negative content or doesn't make you feel good about yourself.

 Block anyone who bothers you